Getting Started with IdentitySuite

 SetupIdentitySuiteDbAsync()

-Handles database operations based onIdentitySuiteSettings.json
+Handles database operations based onIdentitySuiteSettings.json:- Applies pending migrations

 - Creates initial tables